Irish and Scots-Irish Ancestry Research

-We offer a range of genealogy research services to help you to track down those elusive Irish ancestors including a no-obligation initial assessment and quote.
+We offer a range of Genealogy Research Services to help you to track down those elusive Irish ancestors.
+This includes a no-obligation initial assessment and quote for genealogy research.

-Regular genealogy courses and talks provide you with the knowledge and techniques to carry out your own Irish ancestor research with greater success.
+Regular Irish Genealogy Courses provide you with the knowledge, techniques and confidence to carry out your own research within Irish records and archives with greater success.

 Please feel free to explore and if you would like any further information or if you have any queries, don’t hesitate to get in touch.

 Our About page has information about Natalie, the founder of Roots Revealed that includes her professional qualifications and memberships.

 You’ll also find information here about fees and payment.

 Many of Roots Revealed’s customers have given us reviews.
 You can read them on our Testimonials page.

 Latest Blog Posts